Birmingham-City-Uni/FYP-ECHOSCAPE_VR/README.md

 Individual Honours Project
 To Access the project, navigate to the compressed zip folder > Unity > **“Assets”** and open it via Unity Hub Editor version 2022.3.58f1.
 The Export folder contains the .apk build file of the VR project.

+For the best experience and to accurately hear all auditory cues, including background noises, it is advised to keep your computer or headphone volume at the highest comfortable level.

 # Overview
 This project presents "Echoscape VR," a Virtual Reality (VR) based environment developed using Unity and C# with extensive testing on Meta Quest 3 VR Headsets.
 Echoscape VR is a 3D pathfinding environment designed to study how visual and auditory cues impact users' spatial memory and navigation skills.
 The project focuses on immersive environmental design, cognitive engagement, and task-based interaction to enhance memory recall and spatial awareness in VR.